N8-CIR-Bede/documentation/rhel8/index.rst

 Checking Node Availability
 --------------------------

-As compute nodes are migrated from RHEL 7 to RHEL 8, the capacity for jobs using each images will vary, impacting queue time and the maximum size of multi-node jobs.
+As compute nodes are migrated from RHEL 7 to RHEL 8, the capacity for jobs using each image will vary, impacting queue time and the maximum size of multi-node jobs.

 Information on how many nodes are running RHEL 7 or RHEL 8 can be found using the ``ACTIVE_FEATURES`` format option of ``sinfo`` (``%b``):